 The islands have low levels of development, and most rental accommodations are found in the settlements of Whitby, Bottle Creek, Sandy Point or Kew on North Caicos, or in Conch Bar or Bambarra on Middle Caicos.

-With the exception of the village of Bottle Creek and Kew, most accommodations on both islands are either located on the beach or are within close walking distance of the beach.
+Except for the village of Bottle Creek and Kew, most accommodations on both islands are either located on the beach or are within close walking distance of the beach.
 Some of the natural and historical attractions may be a bit remote, and shops, restaurants and sights tend to be spread across both islands, so we recommend that visitors rent a vehicle for at least part of their stay.

 In the majority of cases, you’ll get the best rates by contacting the hotel or villa manager directly.
-You should definitely do a little research online beforehand so as to have an idea of the going price,
+You should definitely do a little research online beforehand so as to have an idea of the going price.

-North and Middle Caicos are connected by a driveable causeway, so it doesn’t really make a huge difference.
+North and Middle Caicos are connected by a causeway, so it doesn’t really make a huge difference.
 North Caicos does have the better selection of shops and restaurants, but Middle Caicos offers a bit more in terms of sights and beaches.

 It takes about 25-40 minutes to drive from the central region of Middle Caicos to the supermarkets and gas stations on North Caicos.
-This 10-20 mile (16-32km) journey is almost entirely on paved roads.
+This 10-20 mile (16-32 km) journey is almost entirely on paved roads.

 Generally, the emergence of mosquitoes coincides with the Atlantic hurricane season due to rainfall caused by passing tropical depressions.
 Wind typically disperses mosquitoes quickly, but the best time to visit is typically the winter months.

-The Sandy Point area, including the marina where the passenger ferry to Providenciales docks, can have biting midges (commonly referred to as no see ums or sand fleas) in the morning and evening.
+The Sandy Point area, including the marina where the passenger ferry to Providenciales docks, can have biting midges (commonly referred to as no-see-ums or sand fleas) in the morning and evening.
 Mosquitoes repellents and precautions are appropriate for these pests.

 The catch always varies, yet it’s easy to find fresh snapper and grouper for sale, and, when in season, conch and lobster.
-The vast majority of farming in the Turks and Caicos takes place on North Caicos, so you’ll also be able to find fresh tomatoes, lettuce, papaya, plantains, squash, peppers and flavourful key limes.
+The vast majority of farming in the Turks and Caicos takes place on North Caicos, so you’ll also be able to find fresh tomatoes, lettuce, papaya, plantains, squash, peppers and flavorful key limes.